comradequinn/gen/README.md

 gen --model 'custom-gemini-exp-model-123' --temperature 0.1 --top-p 0.1 --max-tokens=1000 "how do I list all files in my current directory?"
 ```

 The effect of the above will be to make the responses more deterministic and favour correctness over 'imagination'.

 While the effects of `top-p` and `temperature` are out of the scope of this document, briefly and simplistically; when the LLM is selecting the next token to include in its response, the value of `top-p` restricts the pool of potential next tokens that can be selected to the most probable subset.
 This is derived by selecting the most probable, one by one, until the cumulative probability of that selection exceeds the value of `p`.
 The `temperature` value is then used to weight the probabilities in that resulting subset to either level them out or emphasise their differences; making it less or more likely that the highest probability candidate will be chosen.

 ## Reporting on Usage

 Running `gen` with the `--stats` flag will cause usage data to be written to `stderr`.
-This allows it be processed separately from the main response.
+This allows it to be processed separately from the main response.
 An example is shown below.

 ```bash
 gen -n --stats "what is the weather like in london next week?"